trustoverip/tswg-acdc-specification/spec/spec.md

 ##### SAID, `d` field

 The SAID, `d` field value shall be the SAID of its enclosing block.
-An attribute section's SAID enables a verifiable globally unique reference to that state contined in the block but without necessarily disclosing that state.
+An attribute section's SAID enables a verifiable globally unique reference to that state contained in the block but without necessarily disclosing that state.

 ##### UUID, `u` field